 Eggnog is one of those things where either you absolutely love it or you can’t stand it.
 And y’all, I get it.
 But if you’ve ever had real, homemade eggnog, you’re guaranteed to be a fan.
 This version is unapologetically rich and boozy in the most celebratory of ways.

 It’s time to turn up the Charlie Brown Christmas Album (my favorite), zip up the footie PJs and enjoy a cup (or two) of indulgently smooth Homemade Eggnog.
 You’re welcome.

-Eggnog will really make you wonder: who thought chugging a spiced and spiked egg-yolk-and-milk mixture was a good idea?
+Who thought chugging a spiced and spiked egg-yolk-and-milk mixture was a good idea?
 While culinary historians debate its exact origins, most agree eggnog originated from the early medieval British “posset”, a hot, milky ale-like drink.
 Milk, eggs and sherry were foods of the wealthy, so eggnog was used to toast to prosperity and good health.

 Once eggnog crossed the pond, in the 1700’s, it became associated with the holidays.
 Since then, various versions of this thick, creamy cocktail have popped up all around the world!
 From Mexico’s “rompope” to Puerto Rico’s “coquito”, this deliciously decadent drink has found its way into countless holiday traditions.

 Homemade Egg is surprisingly easy-to-make!
 No oven to preheat, no excessive amount of ingredients and no mess.
 Does it get any better?
 Let me answer that: no.

 Here’s how we’re mixing up holiday magic: